pam-param-pam/I-Drive/frontend/uploadExplained.md

             lastModified, name, size, type, fullPath*, webkitRelativePath*
          },
          fileObj: {
-            path, uploadFolder, encryptionMethod,
+           folderContext, uploadId, path, encryptionMethod,
-            isEncrypted, uploadId, folderContext,
-            size, name, type, frontendId
+           size, type, name, frontendId, createdAt,
+           extension, parentPassword
          }
       }
    ]
    ```

-   `*` means the variable may or may not exist depending on some factors, either way, only path from fileObj should be used.
+   `*` means the variable may or may not exist depending on if upload method is drag and drop.
+Either way only path from fileObj should be used.
+    This processing is done inside a web worker to not freeze the UI.

 5) Once the same data structure is obtained, iDrive can start processing